moogway82/JamSoftElectronULA/README.md

 ![Top board pins to connect to bottom board for first test](Photos/JamSoftElectronULA-first-tests.jpg)

-The pins to connect are (white labeled pads in above diagram):
+The pins to connect are (white labelled pads in above diagram):

 - 5V
 - GND